 For PM 2, DOM will (a) require Case Management Agency to conduct a new LOC evaluation by a qualified assessor within seven business days; and (b) conduct provider training on requirements for qualified assessors.

-Remediation-related Data Aggregation and Analysis (including trend identification)
+ii.
+Remediation Data Aggregation Remediation-related Data Aggregation and Analysis (including trend identification)